winsonluk/reffit/README.md

 Example
 -------
 **Disclaimer: Like the Titanic, this bot was live for only four days and for testing purposes only.
 All referrals generated in this period were redirected to Amazon's charity link, Amazon Smile.
-While this repository is free and open source, I strongly discourage the use of Reffit solely for financial profit.**
+While this repository is free and open source, I strongly discourage the use of Reffit solely for financial profit through Amazon Affiliates.**

 Technical Implementation
 ------------------------